 “Be baptized” is a parenthesis because it does not grammatically connect to “remission of sins” in the original language.
 Peter spoke to the general crowd when he gave the challenge to “repent” (second person plural).
 Yet, Peter commanded to be “baptized” to each individual person (third person singular).

-The word “baptized” is not translated in most versions; it is only transliterated; that is, they put the Greek word into English without translating its figurative meaning, which, if translated, carries the idea to identify.
+The word “baptized” is not translated in most versions but is only transliterated; that is, they put the Greek word into English without translating its figurative meaning, which, if translated, carries the idea of identifying.
 First Corinthians 10:2 uses “baptized” in the sense of people identifying themselves with the purposes of Moses.
 Baptism in water was a common practice among Christians in the first century.
 If a Jew were to be baptized during the first century, he would be viewed as changing his identity from the community of Jews to becoming a Christian.

 To be baptized is to identify oneself with Christianity.

 Acts 2:38 is the main text used by those who believe in baptismal regeneration.
 It is their strongest text.
 This verse is one of the most important proof texts for those who believe in baptismal regeneration; that is, one must be baptized in water before he or she can receive eternal salvation.
 However, the belief that one must be baptized in water runs counter to passages that assert we trust Christ alone for salvation (Acts 10:43; 13:38; 15:31; 26:18; Lu 24:47; Jn 3:16, 36; $o 4:1-17; 11:6; Ga 3:8-9; Eph 2:8-9).

 It is important to note that this verse is primarily in a historical and not a didactic text.
 History is descriptive, the reference is to a historical situation at a particular time.
 However, didactic literature is prescriptive or definitive.
 For example, Paul wrote his epistles to teach doctrine.
 Doctrine is where we must build our theology.